cj-mills/christianjmills/posts/pytorch-train-mask-rcnn-tutorial/index.md

 ::: {.callout-tip title="Segmentation Annotation Format"}

-The segmentation masks for this dataset use the [LabelMe](https://github.com/labelmeai/labelme) annotation format.
+The segmentation masks for this dataset uses the [LabelMe](https://github.com/labelmeai/labelme) annotation format.
 You can learn more about this format and how to work with such annotations in the tutorial linked below:

 * [Working with LabelMe Segmentation Annotations in Torchvision](/posts/torchvision-labelme-annotation-tutorials/segmentation-polygons/)